jacksund/simmate/docs/getting_started/custom_workflows/class_based_workflows.md

     ```

 There are many more workflows and base classes to explore.
 Be sure to look through both our `Apps` and `Full Guides`.

+!!! note
+    Even if you don't know how to use VASP or QE, the key takeaway here should be that you can translate their software's inputs into a Simmate workflow with minimal effort.

 ----------------------------------------------------------------------